Certseeds/GraphicsMagick/README.txt

      http://sourceforge.net/projects/ctrio/

   to substitute for the vsnprintf function when the operating system does not provide one.
 Older operating systems (e.g. Solaris 2.5) may not provide a vsnprintf function.
 If vsnprintf (or the TRIO replacement) is not used, then vsprintf is used instead, which decreases the security of GraphicsMagick due to possible buffer overrun exploits.
+It is highly unlikely that TRIO is useful on any modern system.

 * GraphicsMagick may optionally use the 'tcmalloc' library provided as part of Google gperftools available from